scomp/cloudflare-for-speed-and-security/README.md

 ### 4 - Store and distribute assets faster and cheaper with R2

 - The insanity of egress pricing of other cloud providers
-- How to migrate from S3 to R2 without downtime and shring your cloud bill
+- How to migrate from S3 to R2 without downtime and shrink your cloud bill
 - The relation between latency and bandwidth
 - How to get the best throughput out of your network interfaces
 - Why you should not use the `r2.dev` domain